by Uri Avnery, … with Gush Shalom

 I am waiting for the day when I can visit Marwan again as a free man in his home in Ramallah.
 Even more so if Ramallah is, by that time, a town in the free State of Palestine.

-Posted by Jim W. Dean, Managing Editor on April 23, 2017, With 880 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Jim W. Dean, Managing Editor on April 23, 2017, With 887 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.